narojkumar99/e-commerce-suit-in-flutter/README.md

 # E-commerce app in Flutter

-A small attempt to make an e-commerce user interface in Flutter for Android and iOS.
+A small attempt to make an e-commerces user interface in Flutter for Android and iOS.

 <a href="https://imgflip.com/gif/2ct5dc"><img src="https://i.imgflip.com/2ct5dc.gif" title="made at imgflip.com"/></a>